Crispy pata is a Filipino dish made by cooking pork leg until tender, then deep-frying it until the skin is golden and crisp.

 Step 3: Dry the pork for crispy skin

-The oil should reach around 350°F (177°C).
-If you don’t have a thermometer, you can test it by dipping in a wooden toothpick—if small bubbles form around it, the oil is ready.
+If you do not have a thermometer, dip in a wooden toothpick.
+If small bubbles form around it, the oil is ready.

-Carefully lower the pork hock into the hot oil.
-Fry for about 15 to 20 minutes, flipping halfway through, until the skin is golden brown and super crispy.
-Watch it closely near the end to avoid burning.
+Fry for 15 to 20 minutes until the skin is golden brown and crisp.
+Turn as needed and watch it closely near the end so it does not burn.

-Carefully lift the pork hock out of the hot oil and place it on a wire rack or a plate lined with paper towels.
-This helps drain excess oil and keeps the skin nice and crispy.
+Carefully lift the pork hock out of the hot oil.
+Place it on a wire rack or a plate lined with paper towels to drain any excess oil.

 Step 6: Make the dipping sauce